Judith Rodin: Personal life

-Rodin is married to Paul R. Verkuil, a former president of the College of William and Mary, former dean of the Tulane University Law School and former CEO of the American Automobile Association.
-Verkuil is a professor at the Benjamin N. Cardozo School of Law, where he served previously as dean.
-Rodin was previously married two other times, to Bruce Rodin and to Nicholas Neijelow, with whom she has a son.
+Rodin is married to Paul R. Verkuil, President Emeritus of the College of William and Mary, former dean of the Tulane University Law School and former CEO of the American Automobile Association.
+Verkuil was also a professor at the Benjamin N. Cardozo School of Law, where he served previously as dean.
+Rodin was previously married two other times, to Bruce Rodin and to Nicholas Niejelow, with whom she has a son, Alexander Niejelow who is married to Ioanna Kefalas.